7 Tested Ideas To Promote Alumni Reunions On Social Media

-Having observed over a hundred schools successfully bring attention to their reunions via social media, we have sufficient evidence that it is one of the most powerful mediums to promote your reunion successfully.
+Having observed over a hundred schools successfully bring attention to their alumni events and reunions via social media, we have sufficient evidence that it is one of the most powerful mediums to promote your alumni reunion successfully.
+A little creativity and event marketing can go a long way in making sure that the maximum amount of alumni notice and engage with your upcoming reunions.

 1. Showcase alumni experiences at past year reunions

-Sharing photos and videos of previous year reunions on your social media page is one of the best ways to attract attention to your reunion event.
-While alumni may love hearing about wonderful stories about your previous reunions from you, these stories become all the more engaging when they hear it from their friends or peers.
+Sharing photos and videos of previous years reunions on your social media page is one of the best ways to attract attention to your alumni reunion event.
+While alumni may love hearing about wonderful stories about your previous reunions, these stories become all the more engaging when they hear it from their friends or peers.
 Encouraging alumni to share their own experiences from previous years reunions, has proven to be highly rewarding for reunion success.

 2. Ask your faculty to share their experiences